 3. Reevaluate the Things You’ve Been Taught

 Most teachers were trained to believe the “bell curve” mentality as it relates to intelligence.
 When teachers accept this assumption, they automatically categorize students as more capable or less capable than their peers.
-Do you have a list of low, middle, and high students in your class?
+Do you have a list of low-, middle-, and high-performing students in your class?
 Do you believe that all of your students can succeed?
 It takes work, training, persistence, and perseverance, but the answer is a resounding YES!
 Research shows us that lowering standards for “low” students is detrimental to their future success (and their mindset).
-Educating your students about growth mindset for kids concepts is absolutely transformative in perceived self-worth, intelligence, and capabilities.
-It also happens to blow this bell curve to the curb!An old school way of viewing intelligence is represented by the bell curve.
-Growth mindset research tells us that people have unlimited potential, since the brain continues to develop and grow throughout a lifetime.
+Educating your students about growth-mindset concepts for kids is absolutely transformative for their perceived self-worth, intelligence, and capabilities.
+It also happens to blow this bell curve to the curb!

 4. Your Beliefs About Your Own Intelligence Impact Your Students